WYH-SG/React-Tut-LoginPages/README.md

 - host, set to the ip address of the database if hosted online

 **Creating the table and columns**
-- Under server/models/Post.js
-- export out the columsn and datatype for each
 - If creating table using mySQL workbench
 ```
 CREATE TABLE users (